bioinform/somaticseq/README.md

 * At least one of the callers we have incorporated, i.e., MuTect2/MuTect/Indelocator, VarScan2, JointSNVMix2, SomaticSniper, VarDict, MuSE, LoFreq, Scalpel, Strelka2, and/or TNscope.

 ## Example commands
-* The following is a SomaticSeq command **after** the individual mutation caller jobs are complete.
+* At minimum, given the results of the individual mutation caller(s), SomaticSeq will extract sequencing features for the combined call set.
 Required inputs are `--output-directory`, `--genome-reference`, `paired|single`, `--tumor-bam-file`, and `--normal-bam-file`.
 Everything else is optional, although if you don't have a single VCF file input, the command will have nothing to do.
 * The following four files will be created into the `$OUTPUT_DIR`:
   * Consensus.sSNV.vcf
   * Consensus.sINDEL.vcf